denaelc/gauntlet-recolor/README.md

 ## Issues and Support

-If you encounter any issues or have questions about the CG Recolor plugin, please reach out through the RuneLite support channels, or submit an issue on the plugin's GitHub repository.
+If you have any issues or questions about the CG Recolor plugin, please submit an issue on the plugin's GitHub repository or send me a DM on Discord.
+My Discord-username is "tegritaet".

 ---